THE WANDERLUST SEMESTER

-We begin in Phoenix Arizona.
-We’ll go camp in the desert and catch up with each other and swap stories about our winternships.
-Next we’ll divide into smaller groups (each with a staff) and make our way south to and then through Mexico.
-It will mean over a 1000 miles of staring out the window at different lives and worlds, stopping now and then to get out and explore and sample the local food.
-We’ll cross the border into Guatemala, get on a chicken bus and head to Lake Atitlan where will spend a week together getting oriented to Guatemala and make plans for independent and smaller group activities and travels.
+We will drive south together from Paonia to the border.
+Next, we’ll divide into smaller groups (each with staff) and make our way south to and then through Mexico.
+It will mean over 1,000 miles of staring out the window at different lives and worlds, stopping now and then to get out, explore, and sample the local food.
+We’ll cross the border into Guatemala, get on a chicken bus, and head to Lake Atitlan where we will spend a week together getting oriented to Guatemala and make plans for independent and smaller group activities and travels.

 Then you go off and adventure.
 Staff will be available for anyone who encounters any issues.

-Now and then we’ll come altogether to share stories, create new options and groups, exchange back massages and horchata, and get ready to do it all again.
+Now and then we’ll come all together to share stories, create new options and groups, exchange back massages and horchata, and get ready to do it all again.

 Finally, we’ll celebrate our semester and travels and part ways.
 People will have the option to fly home or continue their adventures in Latin America.